-But beginning September 21, you can freeze and unfreeze your credit for free in addition to receiving fraud reports from all 3 bureaus all year long.
+But as of September 21, 2018, you can freeze and unfreeze your credit for free in addition to receiving fraud reports from all 3 bureaus all year long.

 Equifax, Experian, and TransUnion will each be creating new websites so everyone can freeze, unfreeze, and request fraud alerts easily.

 Fraud alerts notify you first if any business wants to run your credit (for a credit card or car loan etc) before opening a new account.
-Alerts used to be set at 90 days, but after September 21, alerts will last an entire year.
+Alerts used to be set at 90 days, but now alerts will last an entire year.

-This federal law of having free credit freezes was passed in May earlier this year in response to the Equifax breach.
+This federal law of having free credit freezes was passed in May of 2018 in response to the Equifax breach.

-To initiate your free credit freeze or unfreeze an account, head to the following bureaus:
+To initiate your free freeze or unfreeze an account, head to the following bureaus:

 TransUnion users: www.transunion.com/credit-freeze